AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Maryland Car Registration Information

 After you obtain insurance, you will need to register your car.
-To register in Maryland, you need to call or visit your local DMV.
-Here are the contact options:
+To register in Maryland, call or visit your local DMV.

 2. Visit the nearest office to show your documents, including your insurance card, a primary document such as a bill of sale, and a federal odometer statement.